ktsu2i/unit-testing/README.md

 docker-compose run --rm -it app bash
 ```

-Then, run the following command to run `main.ts`.
+Then, run the following command to execute `main.ts`.

 ```
 npx ts-node src/main.ts